From employability to ‘complexability’: Creatour – a construct for preparing students for creative work and life

 The file attached to this record is the author's final peer reviewed version.
 The Publisher's final version can be found by following the DOI link.

-Citation : Higdon R (2017) From Employability to ‘Complexability’: Creatour gives graduates the ability to facilitate a complex, multifarious creative economy.
+Citation : Higdon R (2017) From employability to ‘complexability’: Creatour – a construct for preparing students for creative work and life.
 Industry and Higher Education, 32(1), pp.33–46

 Research Institute : Institute for Research in Criminology, Community, Education and Social Justice